 João Pedro Ribeiro

 Why is X-ray calibration a relevant subject?
-It is viable to do most orthopedic procedures without a pre-operative planning.
+It is viable to do most orthopedic procedures without pre-operative planning.
 However templating prevents surprises and reduces intraoperative complications.
 Conventional acetate templates provided by manufacturers have a fixed magnification and will only allow adequate implant sizing if the X-ray image magnification is equivalent.
 It is well known that X-rays used for planning vary in magnification (110%-130%).
-This scope of variation exists in part because of the diversity of techniques used by radiographers, but is also due to patient positioning and size.
+This scope of variation exists in part because of the diversity of techniques used by radiographers but is also due to patient positioning and size.
 Even with a strict imaging protocol, the magnification of the X-ray image will vary.
-A thin patient lying on an X-ray cassette is only a few centimetres above the plate, giving little distance for the X-rays to diverge.
+A thin patient lying on an X-ray cassette is only a few centimeters above the plate, giving little distance for the X-rays to diverge.
 In a larger patient, the distance may be twice as far from the plate, allowing the divergent beam to spread more before it hits the plate.

-As radiology becomes ‘filmless’, current planning methods with acetate sheets are becoming out-dated.
-For that reason, a surgical planning software that uses digital templates is, today, a “must have” tool.
+As radiology becomes ‘filmless’, current planning methods with acetate sheets are becoming outdated.
+For that reason, a surgical planning software that uses digital templates is today, a “must-have” tool.
 One of the great advantages of digital templating is the possibility to correct any magnification with mechanisms for scaling the image.

 Correct X-Ray Calibration

-In 1976, Clarke et al. recognised the importance of knowing the magnification to improve the validity of pre-operative planning.
+In 1976, Clarke et al. recognized the importance of knowing the magnification to improve the validity of pre-operative planning.
 He identified several sources of error in the procedure.
 The most important one was the distance between the X-ray source and the film, which resulted in a magnification factor of the hip anatomy, in the normal situation amounting to approximately 20%.

 Lack of knowledge of the magnification factor leads to mismatching of the implant size.
 Preoperative estimates of magnification are frequently incorrect.
 The magnification factor for pelvic images normally ranges from 109% to 128% (Knight and Atwater 1992; Pickard et al. 2006).
 That affected the choice of implant size in 17 % of the cases.
 (Knight and Atwater 1992).

-For instance, an oversized femoral component may cause fracture of the femur if it has to be forced in place.
-On the other hand, a stem that is too small may not be stable, and can increase the risk of loosening.
+For instance, an oversized femoral component may cause a fracture of the femur if it has to be forced in place.
+On the other hand, a stem that is too small may not be stable and can increase the risk of loosening.
 Other complications would be significant differences in leg length or disturbance of the biomechanical parameters of the hip joint, leading to excessive joint contact forces and limping (Bono 2004).
 Accurate preoperative planning is also of high importance in cases where costly, custom-designed implants have to be used.